Rahul4585/Redbus-Data-Scrapping/README.md

 - **Competitor Analysis**: Comparing pricing and service levels with competitors.
 ## Approach

-1. **Data Scraping**:
+**1. Data Scraping**:
-   - Use Selenium to automate the extraction of Redbus data including routes, schedules, prices, and seat availability.
+Use Selenium to automate the extraction of Redbus data including routes, schedules, prices, and seat availability.

-2. **Data Storage**:
+**2. Data Storage**:
-   - Store the scraped data in a SQL database.
+Store the scraped data in a SQL database.

-3. **Streamlit Application**:
+**3. Streamlit Application**:
    - Develop a Streamlit application to display and filter the scraped data.
    - Implement various filters such as bus type, route, price range, star rating, and availability.
-4. **Data Analysis/Filtering using Streamlit**:
+**4. Data Analysis/Filtering using Streamlit**:
    - Use SQL queries to retrieve and filter data based on user inputs.
    - Use Streamlit to allow users to interact with and filter the data through the application.
 ## Technolgy used
 Before you begin, ensure you have the following installed:

 - **Python 3.x**: A versatile programming language that is widely used for web scraping, data analysis, and developing web applications.
+- **ChromeDriver**: A separate executable that Selenium WebDriver uses to control Chrome.
+It is necessary for running automated tests on the Chrome browser.
 - **Selenium**: A powerful tool for web automation that allows you to programmatically control a web browser.
 It's essential for automating web scraping tasks.
+- **SQL**: SQL (Structured Query Language) is the essential tool for managing and querying data in relational databases.
 - **Openpyxl**: A Python library to read/write Excel files, used for saving the scraped data into an Excel spreadsheet.
-- **ChromeDriver**: A separate executable that Selenium WebDriver uses to control Chrome.
-It is necessary for running automated tests on the Chrome browser.
-- **Streamlit**:A tool to display and filter the scrapped data.
+- **Streamlit**: A tool to display and filter the scrapped data.
 ## Installation:

 ## I. Selenium: